steakknife/YourProduct/Readme.txt

    $ make WXSTATIC=1

-4) If successful, the YourProduct executable should be located in the directory 'Main'.
+4) If successful, the TrueCrypt executable should be located in the directory 'Main'.

 By default, a universal executable supporting both graphical and text user